 Thinking of Joining Us?

 Why not come along and see what we do?
-You are most welcome to just turn up on an evening or you can email us.
+You are most welcome to just turn up on an evening.

 For normal club nights visitors and non-members are charged £5 which is deducted from the annual fee if you decide to join.
 Hands On nights are £5 for members and £8 for visitors.

 Come out of the shed, join in and share your interest with others!